automote/ESP-CoAP/README.md

     # restart Arduino IDE, you can find ESP-CoAP examples.

 -Upload the example code to ESP-12E,get the IPaddress of ESP-12E(server).
--Run the coap client with following URI coap://IPaddress:default port number/resource ,to connect to ESP_12E server
+-Run the coap client with following URI coap://IPaddress:default port number/resource ,to connect to ESP_12E server.

 For more information about this library please vist <a href="https://github.com/automote/ESP-CoAP">here</a>.